merzzzl/warp/README.md

 ## Introduction

-With the latest update, WARP consolidates its functionality by not only forwarding TCP traffic through an SSH tunnel but also by offering seamless integration with Cloudbric for enhanced VPN services via WireGuard.
+With the latest update, WARP consolidates its functionality by not only forwarding TCP traffic through an SSH tunnel but also by offering seamless integration with WireGuard.
 This makes WARP a comprehensive network security tool.

 ## Installation